St Lucia

 St Lucia's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

+Private health cover is found to be high at approximately 58% of the total population (~8,960 people), compared to 55.8% in Greater Brisbane.
 Mental health issues and asthma are the most prevalent medical conditions, affecting 8.6 and 7.3% of residents respectively.
-A significant majority, 77.2%, report being completely clear of medical ailments, compared to 74.7% across Greater Brisbane.
-The area has a lower proportion of seniors aged 65 and over at 10.7% (1,639 people), compared to 14.4% in Greater Brisbane.
-Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.
+77.2% of residents declare themselves completely clear of medical ailments, higher than the 69.2% across Greater Brisbane.
+St Lucia has 11.2% of residents aged 65 and over (1,713 people), lower than the 15.2% in Greater Brisbane.
+Health outcomes among seniors are notably strong, aligning with national rankings for the general population.

 Frequently Asked Questions - Health